Prime541/webmon/README.md

 ## Description

 *Webmon* is a website availability monitoring tool.
-It pushes results to an PostgreSQL database.
-It also uses a Kafa topic in the middle to decouple to collection of the data and the storage of the metrics.
+It pushes results to a PostgreSQL database.
+It also uses a Kafa topic in the middle to decouple to collection of data and the storage in database.

-It tries to access the listed list of websites on a regular basis.
-It matches the content of the responses against a regular expression dedicate to each website.
+It sends HTTP requests to a list of websites on a regular basis.
+It matches the content of the responses against a regular expression dedicated to each website.
-Then it stores data in two steps:
+Then it saves the data in two steps:
-1. it pushes events to a Kafka topic, as a serialized JSON
+1. it pushes metrics to a Kafka topic, in a serialized JSON

 ```
 b'{"rsp_tm": 42000, "status": 200, "url": "https://google.com", "check": true,
 "timestamp": "2023-04-16 09:02:42.068288+00:00", "source": "192.168.1.6"}'
 ```

-2. it retrieves the JSON from Kafka and inserts a row in a PostgreSQL table
+2. it retrieves the JSON from Kafka and inserts it in a PostgreSQL table as a row

 ```
 INSERT INTO default_table (time_stamp, source, target, elasped_us, status, valid)